-The charity began with Farthing adopting a stray dog while serving in Helmand province, and the shelter now looks after nearly 140 dogs and 40 cats - a team of 24 Afghan nationals treat and look after the animals.
+The charity began with Farthing adopting a stray dog while serving in Helmand province and the shelter was looking after 140 dogs and 40 cats before the evacuation last year, with a team of 24 Afghan nationals employed at the shelter.

 Farthing’s “Operation Ark” campaign became hugely topical on social media, with some complaining it was distracting from the focus on evacuating the most vulnerable out of Afghanistan.